giorgiosironi/eris/README.md

 Consult [the ChangeLog file](https://github.com/giorgiosironi/eris/blob/master/ChangeLog.md) to know the latest new features.

+## Documentation

+On ReadTheDocs you can find [the reference documentation for the Eris project](http://eris.readthedocs.org/en/latest/).

 ## Support

 Feel free to open issues on the [GitHub project](https://github.com/giorgiosironi/eris/issues) for support.